 This is a stark contrast to people who like to discuss it on my post instead.
 Naturally, there was a dip immediately later in the month and the one year return is still embarrassingly negative.

-If you have something good to share, you can always do it online.
 Some of my clients and I already made over 100% returns in 2020, so having a slightly smaller amount YTD instead of losing 20%+ like the STI stocks is fine.

 1M65 continues to remain a genius.
 He's not been wrong about anything major yet, which is absolutely impressive in the personal finance space.
 Even Money Maverick has been publicly embarrassed a few times for inaccuracies in the last 4 years.

 He makes a serious point about dividends - I've written about it before, but a factor I missed was about how profits reinvested are usually ultimately used in development of the business.

 In fact, that's kind of the purpose of why a company would sell its shares in the first place.

 Aside from the reasons why a high dividend can be unsustainable as written above, it stands to reason that a company has to keep developing at the rate of its profit payout - or it starts to go into major decline.

 In other words, a stock that pays out high dividends often compromises growth to a certain degree.

 It is quite unreasonable for investors to expect both High Growth AND High Dividends.
 That's likely why not a lot of stocks - including REITs, have succeeded in paying out high dividends over a 5 - 10 year period without having some kind of growth kick in the face.